Japanese cruiser Haguro: Second World War

 By the time of Japan's entry into World War II with the attack on Pearl Harbor on 7 December 1941, Haguro was en route to the Philippines as part of a large cover force to support Japanese landings.
 Haguro saw her first action just four days later bombarding Legaspi, then she bombarded Davao on the night of 19–20 December after escorting troop transports, before she conducted more shore bombardment on Jolo on 24 December.
 On 4 January 1942, she survived B-17 bombing attacks undamaged, then took part in several more shore bombardment missions to aid in the invasion of Celebes.
 On 26 January, the submarine fired four torpedoes at Haguro, but none hit their mark.
 On 10 February, Haguro bombarded Makassar, then on 20 January bombarded Timor to support Japanese troop landings.

 Battle of the Java Sea

-On 26 February, Haguro and her sistership Nachi were escorting a large Japanese troop convoy passing through the Java Sea to support the Japanese invasion of the Dutch East Indies.
+On 26 February, Haguro and her sister ship Nachi were escorting a large Japanese troop convoy passing through the Java Sea to support the Japanese invasion of the Dutch East Indies.
 En route, one of Nachis floatplanes spotted a large Allied task force consisting of two heavy cruisers, three light cruisers, and nine destroyers attempting to intercept and destroy Japanese troop convoys.
 Haguro sped at full speed as Nachis floatplane radioed the Allied ships' action.